bennyschmidt/ragdoll-studio/examples/game-npcs/oracles-tomb/README.md

 ## Background

-Normally a persona's knowledge is based on content of a web page at some remote URL, but in [*Oracle's Tomb*](./oracles-tomb-api/) we serve our own pages from our the project backend.
+Normally a ragdoll's knowledge is based on content of a web page at some remote URL, but in [*Oracle's Tomb*](./oracles-tomb-api/) we serve our own pages from our the project backend.
 Here's a simple HTML file that contains all of The Oracle's knowledge:

 ![image](https://github.com/bennyschmidt/ragdoll-studio/assets/45407493/86072177-813d-497a-a1a8-6de84115ef67)